fossadev/fossabot-docs/docs/variables/eval.md

 Returns the output of custom [**JavaScript**](https://wikipedia.org/wiki/JavaScript) code using Fossabot's own JavaScript engine.

-:::caution This variable is heavily limited to prevent abuse!
+:::warning[This variable is heavily limited to prevent abuse!]

 The **maximum** execution time of your code may not exceed **50ms**, and there is a limit of **one** evaluation **per action** *(command, keyword, or timer)*.